dbrrt/chat-app/README.md

 # Chat App

-Chat App is a basic chat application where multiple users can interact and exchange messages through socket-io
+Chat App is a basic chat application where multiple users can interact and exchange messages through socket-io.

 # Get started